WHAT ARE THE IOWA GAMES?

 Winter Iowa Games and other events, T-shirt pick-up will take place at the venue.

 IS THERE AN ADMISSION FEE FOR SPECTATORS?

-All Iowa Games events, other than Net Fest Basketball, have free admission for athletes and spectators!
+All Iowa Games events, other than Net Fest Basketball and Summer Iowa Games Track & Field, have free admission for athletes and spectators!

 WHAT IF I WANT TO ENTER MULTIPLE SPORTS?